Global Load Balancing using NSX ALB in VMC

 • Pool: No pool is required; the DNS service will run within the SE’s virtual machine.

-• Service Port: Select Port 53 by switching to advanced view under the Service Port sub-section.
+• Service Port: Select Port 53 by switching to the advanced view under the Service Port sub-section.

-You can leave the other settings (Policies/Analytics/Advanced) to system default unless you want to turn on specific functionality.
+You can leave the other settings (Policies/Analytics/Advanced) to the system default unless you want to enable specific functionality.

-Ensure that the newly created DNS Virtual Service is healthy and status is Up.
+Ensure that the newly created DNS Virtual Service is healthy and its status is Up.

-Repeat the process of creating DNS Virtual Service in SDDC02.
+Repeat the process of creating a DNS Virtual Service in SDDC02.

 Configure GSLB Sites